allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 events quickly enough, which after time resulted with full queue or missing events in oplog.

 // Describe how it was working at the beginning (synchronous MongoDB client with event loop 1s) vs new approach with Reactive MongoDB Client.

-### Rebuilding indexes in the background

-In first _mongo-migration-stream_ version we were copying indexes using `mongodump` and `mongorestore` mechanisms.
-Unfortunatelly it quickly occurred that waiting for full index recreation on _destination collection_ after _transfer_ phase (before starting synchronization process) results with growing queue of events to synchronize, ending up with overall longer migration times.
-We've came with a conclusion, that we must rebuild indexes, while at the same time send events from queue to _destination database_.

-Because of that, we've changed process of rebuilding indexes from using `mongodump` and `mongorestore` to solution described in _"Migrating indexes"_ subchapter.
-This change had significant impact on migration time of large collections- previously used mechanism could take hours for each collection (blocking synchronization process), while new mechanism rebuilds indexes in the background marginally affecting synchronization performance.

 ### Admin user for destination database